Diya67/AI-Driven-Web-Platform-and-Accessible-Care-for-children-with-Disabilities/README.md

-📌 AI-Driven Web Platform and Accessible Care for Children with disabilities
+# 📌 AI-Driven Web Platform and Accessible Care for Children with Disabilities

 A smart web platform that helps families of children with disabilities easily find **nearby, accessible education and care institutions** based on their **specific needs**.